Jerzy Engel

-Władysław Jerzy Engel ([vwaˈdɨswaf ˈjɛʐɨ ˈɛŋɡɛl]; born 6 October 1952 in Włocławek, Poland) is a Polish former footballer and coach.
+Władysław Jerzy Engel ([vwaˈdɨswaf ˈjɛʐɨ ˈɛŋɡɛl]; born 6 October 1952) is a Polish former football player and manager.

 Biography

 Playing career

-Engel began his career in football at an early age playing at local youth club Junak Wloclawek, before being promoted to local senior team Kujawiak Włocławek which allow him to move to the likes of Polonia Warsaw and several other clubs.
+Engel began his career in football at an early age playing at local youth club Junak Włocławek, before being promoted to local senior team Kujawiak Włocławek, which allowed him to move to the likes of Polonia Warsaw and several other clubs.

-Engel, nicknamed "Jurek", began playing in midfield or attack before, at the age of 22, being cruelly forced to cut his career short because of injury.
+Engel, nicknamed "Jurek", began playing in midfield or attack before, at the age of 22, being cruelly forced to cut his career short because of an injury.

-Coaching and managerial career
+Managerial career

-First spell in club football
+First spells in club football

-With spirits dampened only slightly, he immediately turned to coaching and took over at Polonia Warsaw reserves in the 1975/1976 season.
+With spirits dampened only slightly, he immediately turned to coaching and took over at Polonia Warsaw's reserves in the 1975–76 season.

 After a spell with third division teams, he came to the fore once more with his involvement in Poland's third-place finish in the 1982 FIFA World Cup Spain, helping then national coach, Antoni Piechniczek, choose the ideal squad.

-In 1985 Jurek took over at Legia Warsaw, leading them to two second-place finishes in the Polish Championship in three seasons.
-Just as he was becoming well known he made the strange decision to move to Apollon Limassol, in Cyprus, an island he stayed on for seven years.
+In 1985, Engel took charge of Legia Warsaw, leading them to two second-place finishes in the Polish top division in three seasons.
+Just as he was becoming well known, he made the strange decision to move to Apollon Limassol, in Cyprus, an island he stayed on for seven years.

-He later returned to Legia before taking Polonia Warsaw to runners-up spot in 1998–99.
+He later returned to Legia before taking Polonia Warsaw to a runners-up spot in the 1998–99 season.

 National team spell

-He became manager of the Polish national team in 1999 and after failing to achieve qualification for the UEFA Euro 2000, was instrumental in securing Emmanuel Olisadebe's naturalisation as a Polish national.
+He became manager of the Poland national team in 1999.
+After failing to achieve qualification for the UEFA Euro 2000, was instrumental in securing Emmanuel Olisadebe's naturalisation as a Polish national.

-With the side lacking firepower when he took charge, Engel saw the qualities in Nigerian-born Olisadebe who was already playing his league football in Poland.
+With the side lacking firepower when he took charge, Engel saw the qualities in Nigerian-born Olisadebe who was already playing league football in Poland.
 He asked the president to speed Olisadebe's papers through and as a result, had a talented forward available for World Cup qualifying.
 Olisadebe rewarded his coach with eight goals in ten qualifying matches.

 Engel steered Poland to their first World Cup finals tournament since 1986, when he oversaw their participation at the 2002 World Cup in South Korea and Japan.

 The World Cup did not go well and Poland were eliminated in the first round.
 The opening two games provided two resounding defeats, losing to South Korea and Portugal.
-After being knocked out of the tournament and now without any pressure to perform, Poland beat the United States in their final group game for a famous victory.
+After being knocked out of the tournament and now without any pressure to perform, Poland beat the United States 3–1 in their final group game.